karlitos/data-viz-code-challenge/README.md

 The size of the circles and the stroke-width of the lines changes also accordingly to the zoom-level of the map.
 Different size-computations are used for zoom-level greater/lower zoom-level 12 for better visibility.
 Of course one could use different size computation methods for every zoom level, this would require some testing to get a feeling how the circles/lines looks like in different zoom-levels and sizes.

+The time-scale at the bottom represent all the searches over time.
+The upper part allow some mouseover-effect displaying tooltip, the lower part allows selection of a region/perdio which changes the displayed connections.
+The division in two part was necessary, because the selection-brush grabs the mouse event.

+It was necessary to use two gradients for coloring the connections, one going top-down and the other for the other direction.
+Corresponding gradient is used depending whether the connection goes north-south or opposite, so that the start/end color of the gradient corresponds to the origin/destination color.

+The map is centered around the mean of difference between the maximal and minimal latitude/longitude.
+I can imagine than some more "clever" computation could be used for that, to avoid distortion due to the outliers - for example mean of the max/min value lying in the 30%-width interval around the median ...

+## Concusion

+I am quite happy with the result, the performance was overall good on my machine, the time-scale display nicely the difference in the search-frequency during the time, the connection lines gives a feeling about the distances between origin-destination of the searches and the points shows spatial distribution of the search origins/destinations.
+The selection of different periods allow filtering of the displayed data and still behaves very snappy and performant.
+The visualization is created fully automatic according to the given data and can be re-used for other data sets.

+It would be probably good idea to put some of the definition in separate configuration file and also rely more on external css for styling of the SVG elements.
+Other improvement could be a selector allowing displaying/dismissing of the origin/destination circles and the connection lines.

 [Achieving animated zoom with d3 and Leaflet]: http://www.unknownerror.org/opensource/Leaflet/Leaflet/q/stackoverflow/21216347/achieving-animated-zoom-with-d3-and-leaflet